digital-land/digital-land/content/users/proptech.md

 abbr: PropTech
 ---

-These software developers create digital tools that use land and housing data to make it easier to develop, buy, sell or rent property.
+Software developers who create digital tools that use land and housing data to make it easier to develop, buy, sell or rent property.